mnot/I-D/uri-get-off-my-lawn/draft.md

 --- abstract

 Sometimes, it is attractive to add features to protocols or applications by specifying a particular structure for URIs (or parts thereof).
+However, publishing standards that mandate URI structure is inappropriate because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organisations) should not usurp this ownership.

-This document cautions against this practice in standards (sometimes called "URI Squatting").
+This document is intended to prevent this practice (sometimes called "URI Squatting") in standards.

 --- middle